Coronavirus Information Relevant to the Forest Products Industry

 - Goggles: to protect eyes from splashes of human waste or sewage.

-- Protective face mask or splash-proof face shield: to protect nose and mouth from splashes of human waste or sewage.
+- A protective face mask or splash-proof face shield: to protect nose and mouth from splashes of human waste or sewage.

 - Liquid-repellent coveralls: to keep human waste or sewage off clothing.